nhatminh/nhatminh.github.io/_pages/cv.md

 3. Individuals with outstanding publications in 2022-2023, University of Danang
 4. Outstanding paper publication in prestigious journals, 2023, Da Nang People’s Committee
 5. Best paper Awards at KSC 2016, KCC 2017, JOK 2018, and KSC 2019 conferences
-6. Instructor certificates for national and international student research, innovation competitions
+6. Instructor certificates for national and international student research, innovation competitions:
++ National Competitions: VietFuture, Eureka, AWRIS, APISI
++ University of Danang and Danang city : InTE, Student Research in UD and in Danang City

 Selected Publications